 §84.
 Board: Powers and duties; goals; work plans

+1. Powers and duties.
 The board has the following powers and duties.

 A. The board shall conduct an emergency medical services program to fulfill the purposes, requirements and goals of this chapter.
 The board shall adopt the forms, rules, procedures, testing requirements, policies and records appropriate to carry out the purposes, requirements and goals of this chapter.
 [1991, c.
 588, §6 (AMD).]

 C. The board shall appoint a licensed physician as statewide emergency medical services medical director and may appoint a licensed physician as statewide assistant emergency medical services medical director.
 These physicians shall advise Maine Emergency Medical Services and shall carry out the duties assigned to the medical director pursuant to this chapter, or as specified by contract.
 A person appointed and serving as the statewide emergency medical services medical director or statewide assistant emergency medical services medical director is immune from any civil liability, as are employees of governmental entities under the Maine Tort Claims Act, for acts performed within the scope of the medical director's duties.
 [2011, c.
 271, §6 (AMD).]

 D. Rules adopted pursuant to this chapter must include, but are not limited to, the following: